awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 ## Adding, changing, or removing alternate contacts<a name="manage-account-payment-alternate-contacts"></a>

 Alternate contacts enable AWS to contact another person about issues with your account, even if you're unavailable\.
+The alternate contact doesn't have to be a specific person\.
+You could instead add an email distribution list if you have a team that is responsible for managing billing, operations and security related issues\.
 To add, change, or delete alternate contacts for your account, perform the following procedure\.<a name="account-contacts"></a>

 **To add, update, or remove alternate contacts**

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.